Last Updated on June 27, 2025 by Julian Espinosa

 Playa Ancha (Scenic Beach)

-Playa Ancha is a stunning destination for a senior trip to Valparaíso.
-This vast, sandy beach offers a serene escape from the bustling city.
-It’s perfect for leisurely walks, sunbathing, or enjoying the ocean view.
+Playa Ancha offers a stunning destination for a peaceful retreat from the bustling city.
+This vast, sandy beach provides serene escape from busy city life, perfect for leisurely walks, sunbathing, or enjoying the ocean view while soaking in the coastal ambience.

 Paseo Gervasoni (Cultural Walk)